mesalock-linux/mesapy/sgx/README.md

 #### Requirement
 * Ubuntu 16.04
-* Intel SGX SDK 2.2 for Linux installed
+* Intel SGX SDK 2.2 for Linux installed(Very important! heap memory need to be 2M at least)
 * libffi is installed
 * pypy is installed.

 #### User Guide
 * As to Sample code, See README in the Sample directory for details.